Collaborative Multi-Robot Non-Prehensile Manipulation via Flow-Matching Co-Generation: Generative Collaboration

 In the \textit{swap stage}, \gspi{} iterates over robots by priority and evaluates whether exchanging goals and priorities between pairs would improve overall progress.
 A swap is proposed for a pair when two conditions hold (line~\ref{line:swap_if_conditional}): (i) the higher-priority robot is closer to the other’s goal than to its own, and (ii) the exchange does not increase the total team distance.
 If both are satisfied, the robots swap goals and priorities (lines~\ref{line:swap-goals} and~\ref{swap-priorities}).
 The goal-swapping stage serves two key purposes.
 First, it relaxes fixed robot–goal assignments and promotes efficient routing in the \emph{anonymous} case, where any robot may occupy any goal.
-Second, it eliminates the livelocks that arise in PIBT’s fixed-goal formulation, where robots can repeatedly push one another without either remaining at a goal.
+Second, in practice, it eliminates the livelocks that arise in PIBT’s fixed-goal formulation, where robots can repeatedly push one another without either remaining at a goal.
 Intuitively, livelocks occur in PIBT when a high-priority robot pushes a lower-priority robot off its goal and continues to push until reaching its own goal.
-In \gspi{}, such a situation triggers a goal swap: the higher-priority robot simply takes the closer goal, removing the need for the two robots to move head-to-head, and avoids a livelock.
+In \gspi{}, such a situation triggers a goal swap: the higher-priority robot takes the closer goal, removing the need for the two robots to move head-to-head, and avoids a livelock.
+As we show in Sec. \ref{sec:exp_amrmp}, \gspi{} is a fast and scalable AMRMP algorithm.